-Pet hedgehogs are unique animals so they also make unique pets.
+Hedgehogs are unique animals that make special pets.
 Not only do they eat a very different type of food when compared to other pocket pets, but they are covered with tiny little spikes and roll into balls when scared.
-Sonic the hedgehog may have been all blue and cool in the Sega video games but the real animals have their own special appeal that only hedgehog lovers can understand.
+Keeping a hedgehog as a bed requires special needs, like housing and food, so read on to discover the best way to care for a pet hedgehog.

 - Size: Five to eight inches long